-As the 1960s comes to a close and Neil Armstrong takes “one small step” onto the moon, 75 miles north of Cape Canaveral an intense competition between two automobile giants was being played out that made the space-race look like mere child’s play.
+As the 1960s comes to a close and Neil Armstrong takes “one small step” onto the moon, 75 miles north of Cape Canaveral an intense competition between two automobile giants is playing out that made the space-race look like mere child’s play.
 The Daytona 500 is promoted as the “Super Speedway Showdown” between Chrysler and its arch-rival Ford, the incumbent champions.
 Charlie Glotzbach, Chrysler’s best hope in 1969, lost the lead on the final lap when Ford’s LeeRoy Yarborough narrowly beat him to the checkered flag by half a car length.

 McCurry hatches an insane game plan.
 They will fast track their top-secret “Daytona Project.”
 Designing, testing and manufacturing a new race car usually takes two years.
 McCurry wants to accomplish the task in just six months!

 McCurry recruits three former and current Apollo engineers — Jon Pointer, NASA team leader during the Apollo One disaster, Gary Romberg, a fresh-faced genius who washed out of flight school, and Billy Marcel, a boozing, reckless, playboy with a sordid past to rapidly dream up an exotic vehicle.
 They take their sketches to McCurry and he quickly rejects all of them.
 Finally, they show him a car they claim can’t lose— with a sloped nose, scoops over the fenders and a huge 5’ rear wing.
 McCurry famously remarks, “God it looks awful.
 But will it win races?”
 Told it would, he responds, “Well, then damn it… go build it!”